We are a small and effective team of advocacy and policy experts based in the UK, with expertise in:

 Contact: simon@article36.org

 Elizabeth Minor is an Advisor for Article 36.
-She is currently working on the issue of autonomous weapons as well as on a project on nuclear weapons focused on the implementation of articles 6 and 7 of the TPNW.
-Her previous work at Article 36 includes research on lessons learned from the Safe Schools Declaration, work on the thematic areas of protecting civilians and drones, and research on underrepresentation in multilateral forums.
-Elizabeth is an honorary associate at the University of Liverpool through Article 36's PhD collaboration.
-If you want a cartoon about the alternatives to developing killer robots, she'll draw you one for free (in any language!).
+She is currently focused on the issue area of autonomous weapons.
+Her previous work at Article 36 included projects on: nuclear weapons, focusing on advocating for the inclusion of obligations to address ongoing harm from use and testing in the 2017 Treaty on the Prohibition on Nuclear Weapons, and then on these articles' implementation; research on lessons learned from the Safe Schools Declaration; work on the thematic areas of protecting civilians and drones; and research on underrepresentation in multilateral forums.
+If you would like a cartoon about the alternatives to developing killer robots, she'll draw you one for free (in any language!).

 Elizabeth was previously a researcher at Every Casualty and Oxford Research Group, and sat on the Board of the NGO Airwars.
+She was an honorary associate at the University of Liverpool through Article 36's PhD collaboration.
 During a sabbatical from Article 36 she was a visiting research scholar at O.P.
 Jindal Global University.

 Contact: elizabeth@article36.org